Bunkbed conjecture for complete bipartite graphs and related classes of graphs: Abstract

 \section{Abstract}

 Let $G = (V,E)$ be a simple finite graph.
 The corresponding bunkbed graph $G^\pm$ consists of two copies $G^+ = (V^+\!,E^+),G^- = (V^-\!,E^-)$ of $G$ and additional edges connecting any two vertices $v_+ \in V_+,v_- \in V_-$ that are the copies of a vertex $v \in V$.
 The bunkbed conjecture states that for independent bond percolation on $G^\pm$, for all $v,w \in V$, it is more likely for $v_-,w_-$ to be connected than for $v_-,w_+$ to be connected.
-While this seems very plausible, so far surprisingly little is known rigorously.
-Recently the conjecture has been proved for complete graphs.
-Here we give a proof for complete bipartite graphs, complete graphs minus the edges of a complete subgraph, and symmetric complete $k$-partite graphs.
+While recently a counterexample for the bunkbed conjecture was found, it should still hold for many interesting classes of graphs, and here we give a proof for complete bipartite graphs, complete graphs minus the edges of a complete subgraph, and symmetric complete $k$-partite graphs.